Customer-First Marketing: the new brand playbook for the privacy-first era

 For example, based on how a shopper responds to the above signup form, they’ll receive one of three different versions of Cheeky Wipes’ welcome email, which Rankin can personalize using profile properties.

-“It goes back to getting the right message to the right person at the right time,” said Rankin.
+“It goes back to getting the right message to the right person at the right time,” says Rankin.
 “We’ve found that allowing people to state their preferences at the beginning makes for an overall better customer experience.”

 How insights from Marea Wellness customers lead to a quiz